 The Summer Institute is supported by the U.S. Embassy in Islamabad.

-During Summer Institute morning sessions, visiting experts will lead master classes on an array of topics; while afternoons will be reserved primarily for generative writing sessions led by faculty mentors.
+During Summer Institute morning sessions, our faculty will lead master classes on an array of topics; while afternoons will be reserved primarily for generative writing sessions led by our writing experts.
 Additional panels will foster discussion of identity and culture, and allow participants to explore collaboration and team-building.
 Evenings will feature arts programming, such as literary readings, open mic nights, movies, and special workshops (on topics such as slam poetry or screenwriting), as well as free time to write and socialize.
 The weekend may include additional arts programming, as well as a relaxing afternoon picnic at Lake Macbride State Park, a great place for swimming and walking in the woods.

 An introduction to writing at The University of Iowa:

 **To receive International Writing Program updates about the Summer Institute and other programs, send us your email address: select "Add me to mailing list" from the drop-down menu on our contact form.**